 While immense advances in computational mathematics and scientific computing have come to fruition, such simulations always suffer a curse of dimensionality limiting turnaround.
 In our lab, we introduce a machine learning framework to learn physically accurate interface boundary conditions without the need to unnecessarily resolve the whole computational domain.
 In other words, we aim at minimizing (indeed, preventing) communications from surrounding regions to the region we are most interested in.
 We advocate the development of such interface learning methodologies to model the information exchange at the interface, an emerging topic which will have far reaching impact on a large variety of problems in science and engineering.

-We are grateful for the support from DOE, NSF, ASHRAE, NASA EPSCoR, and NVIDIA.
+We are grateful for the support from DOE, NSF, NASA, ASHRAE, NVIDIA, and RCN.